 Nandi Hills is one of the best spots to visit in Bangalore for nature enthusiasts.
 The hill station, located 60 kilometers from the city center, offers a breathtaking view of monolithic granite structures.
 Because of the pleasant weather, horticulturists have found it to be a particularly enticing weekend getaway

-The vegetation on hills is usually good.
+The vegetation on the hills is usually good.
 Apart from that, massive foreign trees like Eucalyptus, Coffee Arabica, and a few other native species may be seen at the peak.
 The forest is noted for its morning cloud condensation, which blankets the leaves in water droplets.
 This encourages the growth of trees and provides a diverse habitat for birds.

 Tipu Sultan’s Palace